Pinchez25/fineract-python-client/fineract/docs/JournalEntriesApi.md

 Create \"Balanced\" Journal Entries

-Note: A Balanced (simple) Journal entry would have atleast one \"Debit\" and one \"Credit\" entry whose amounts are equal  Compound Journal entries may have \"n\" debits and \"m\" credits where both \"m\" and \"n\" are greater than 0 and the net sum or all debits and credits are equal    Mandatory Fields officeId, transactionDate   credits- glAccountId, amount, comments    debits-  glAccountId, amount, comments    Optional Fields paymentTypeId, accountNumber, checkNumber, routingCode, receiptNumber, bankNumber
+Note: A Balanced (simple) Journal entry would have atleast one "Debit" and one "Credit" entry whose amounts are equal Compound Journal entries may have "n" debits and "m" credits where both "m" and "n" are greater than 0 and the net sum or all debits and credits are equal

+Mandatory Fields
+officeId, transactionDate

+credits- glAccountId, amount, comments

+debits-  glAccountId, amount, comments

+Optional Fields
+paymentTypeId, accountNumber, checkNumber, routingCode, receiptNumber, bankNumber

 ### Example